jean-pierreBoth/graphembed/README.md

 An extension of the paper is also implemented to get asymetric embedding for directed graph.
 The similarity is also based on the hash of sets (nodes going to or from) a given node but then the dissimilarity is no more a distance (no symetry and some discrepancy with the triangular inequality).

-**The orkut graph with 3 millions nodes and 100 millions of edge is embedded in less than 10' with a 8 core laptop with this algorithm with an AUC of 0.955**.
+**The orkut graph with 3 millions nodes and 100 millions of edge is embedded in 5' with a 24 core i9 laptop with this algorithm giving an AUC of 0.95**.

-- **gkernel**

-  We use the same scheme as in **nodesketch** but we hash the nodes labels so the embedding vectors are computed as the summary of node id's or labels attached to nodes flowing through the edges going into or from a node.

 - **atp**

-*Asymetric Transitivity Preserving Graph Embedding 2016*
+*Asymetric Transitivity Preserving Graph Embedding 2016*.
     M. Ou, P Cui, J. Pei, Z. Zhang and W. Zhu.
+See [hope](https://dl.acm.org/doi/10.1145/2939672.2939751).

 The objective is to provide an asymetric graph embedding and get estimate of the precision of the embedding in function of its dimension.